PlaidCloud/website/content/en/docs/tutorials/security/apparmor.md

 Make sure:

-1. Kubernetes version is at least v1.4 -- Kubernetes support for AppArmor was added in v1.4.
-Kubernetes components older than v1.4 are not aware of the new AppArmor annotations, and will **silently ignore** any AppArmor settings that are provided.
+1. PlaidCloud version is at least v1.4 -- PlaidCloud support for AppArmor was added in v1.4.
+PlaidCloud components older than v1.4 are not aware of the new AppArmor annotations, and will **silently ignore** any AppArmor settings that are provided.
 To ensure that your Pods are receiving the expected protections, it is important to verify the Kubelet version of your nodes: